SquareGPS/navixy-api/docs/panel-api/resources/tracker.md

 * 219 (Not allowed for clones of the device) – when source tracker is clone itself
 * 201 (Not found in database) – when tracker was not found
-* 246 (Invalid user ID) – when user id is same as source tracker’s owner id or it does not exist/belong to authorized dealer
+* 246 (Invalid user ID) – when user id is same as source tracker's owner id or it does not exist/belong to authorized dealer
 * 247 (Entity already exists) – if destination user already has clone of this tracker
-* 252 (Device already corrupted) – when tracker’s source is corrupted
+* 252 (Device already corrupted) – when tracker's source is corrupted
 * [Standard errors](../../backend-api/getting-started.md#error-codes)